Unit 3 - Practice Quiz

 Digital Personal Data Protection Act Medium

-A. Company: Data Processor; Cloud Provider: Data Fiduciary
+A. Company: Data Principal; Cloud Provider: Data Fiduciary

-B. Company: Data Principal; Cloud Provider: Data Fiduciary
+B. Company: Data Processor; Cloud Provider: Data Fiduciary

 27 An organization has hundreds of existing Azure resources.
 A new Azure Policy is assigned with the Audit effect to check for a mandatory 'department' tag.
 What is the outcome for the existing resources that are missing this tag?